DataTalksClub/data-engineering-zoomcamp/cohorts/2025/03-data-warehouse/homework.md

 </p>

 ## Question 1:
-Question 1: What is count of records for the 2024 Yellow Taxi Data?
+What is count of records for the 2024 Yellow Taxi Data?
 - 65,623
 - 840,402
 - 20,332,093